adamcharnock/lightbus/docs/reference/command-line-use/inspect.md

   --follow, -f          Continually listen for new events matching the search
                         criteria.
 May only be used on a single API (default:
                         False)
+  --validate, -d        Validate displayed events against the bus schema.
+Only
-  --internal, -I        Include internal APIs (default: False)
+                        available when --format is set to 'human' (experimental) (default: False) --show-casting, -C    Show how the message values will be casted for each event listener (experimental) (default: False) --internal, -I        Include internal APIs (default: False)

 Common arguments: